bitcraze/aideck-gap8-examples/docs/getting-started/docker-gap8.md

 cd <path/to/AIdeck_examples/Repository>/GAP8/image_processing_examples/image_manipulations
 ```

-The following docker commands will build and run the program on RAM (this will disappear after restarting of the AIdeck).
+The following docker commands will build and run the program on RAM (this will disappear after restarting of the AI-deck).
 Make sure to replace the /dev/ttyUSB0 with the actual path of your debugger (which can be found by `dmesg` on Ubuntu).
 Also make sure that the right .cfg file is selected that fits your debugger.

 ```
 docker run --rm -it -v $PWD:/module/data/ --device /dev/ttyUSB0 --privileged -P gapsdk:${GAP_SDK_VERSION} /bin/bash -c 'export GAPY_OPENOCD_CABLE=interface/ftdi/olimex-arm-usb-tiny-h.cfg; source /gap_sdk/configs/ai_deck.sh; cd /module/data/;  make clean all run'
 ```

-The following docker commands will build and flash the program on the GAP8 (this will NOT disappear after restart of the aideck).
+The following docker commands will build and flash the program on the GAP8 (this will NOT disappear after restart of the AI-deck).

 ```
 docker run --rm -it -v $PWD:/module/data/ --device /dev/ttyUSB0 --privileged -P gapsdk:${GAP_SDK_VERSION} /bin/bash -c 'export GAPY_OPENOCD_CABLE=interface/ftdi/olimex-arm-usb-tiny-h.cfg; source /gap_sdk/configs/ai_deck.sh; cd /module/data/;  make clean all image flash'